nartc/nartc.me/src/blogs/angular-directives-di.md

         merge(
             // 👇 if pointerover, map to true as in hovered: true object3dInputsController.pointerover.pipe(mapTo(true)),
-            // 👇 if pointerout, map to true as in hovered: false object3dInputsController.pointerout.pipe(mapTo(false))
+            // 👇 if pointerout, map to false as in hovered: false object3dInputsController.pointerout.pipe(mapTo(false)),
         )
             .pipe(
                 // 👇 clean up
-                takeUntil(this.destroyed$)
+                takeUntil(this.destroyed$),
             )
             .subscribe((hovered) => {
                 // 👇 the main logic